|So-Fee and me|

 I have cried at the death of loved ones.
 I cried when we put our dog So-Fee "to sleep" a few years ago.
 That was one of the hardest things I have ever done.
 We loved her so much!
 Driving her to the veterinarian's office as when she was dying was, for me, ridiculously painful.
 The fact that she trusted in us, in me, but could not be communicated to, made the situation harder.
 It also made me angry.
 Angry... at death... at the fact of death.

 For several years I was the pastoral chaplain at the Mid-Michigan Neonatal Intensive Care Unit in Lansing.
 This was Sparrow Hospital's "HOPING" group.
 HOPING: Helping Other Parents In Normal Grieving.
+David was pronounced dead in this hospital.
 My loss of David made me, in some way, "a man of sorrows, acquainted with grief."
 Once or twice a year I would speak, representing HOPING, to parents who had lost their children in the hospital.
 That was intense.
 It feels intense as I write about it.

 How do I handle death?
 I like what Thomas Merton said after one of his healthy meditations on life's mortality: "The important thing is simply turning to [God] daily, preferring his will and mystery to everything that is evidently and tangibly "mine.""
 (Conjectures of a Guilty Bystander) Note the quotes around the word "mine" since, obviously, we own nothing in this earthly life.
 This includes other people.
-I don't even think we own our own selves.
+Even we are not our own.

 I'm going to die.
 You are too.
 But Christ has been raised.
 Therefore I have hope, and you can, too.
 Today I choose to live in the light of that eschatological hope and connect with "Christ, the HOPE of glory."